ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

-System performance may suffer as resources like RAM, CPU, and storage are exhausted, routine chores like indexing and backup become massive tasks, responsiveness to client requests and queries slows down, and the system's throughput spreads thin, serving an ever growing number of clients.
+System performance may suffer as resources like RAM, CPU, and storage are exhausted, routine chores like indexing and backup become massive tasks, responsiveness to client requests and queries slows down, and the system's throughput spreads thin, serving an ever-growing number of clients.

 As the volume of stored data grows, the database can be scaled out by splitting it to [shards](../sharding/overview#shards), allowing it to be handled by multiple nodes and presenting practically no limit to its growth.
-The size of the overall database, comprised of all shards, can reach in this fashion dozens terabytes and more while keeping the resources of each shard in check and maintaining its high performance and throughput.
+The size of the overall database, comprised of all shards, can reach in this fashion dozens of terabytes and more while keeping the resources of each shard in check and maintaining its high performance and throughput.

 ---